-A fun way for kids to learn about desert climate is to do a temperature and rainfall map.
+A fun way to learn about the desert for kids is to do a temperature and rainfall map.
 Start with a map of the world with the desert areas outlined.
 Have kids research the temperatures of each of the deserts and categorize them by temperature.
 Color code the deserts according to temperature.

 The animals that live in the desert are specifically adapted to the environment.
 One desert ecosystem learning activity involves animal projects.
 You can tell kids about the adaptations of different animals for the desert or have them read and research them on their own.
 Then ask them to design their own desert dwelling animal.
 Kids can apply the information they learned to create their animal and then explain why their animal would do well in the desert environment.

 Extensively research the requirements for the plant, and set up an area for it that has the right amount of sun or light.
-Have children make a calendar for watering the plant and the amount of water needed.
+Have children make a calendar for watering the plant, describe desert plant needs, and the amount of water needed.
 The most important part of this project is the planning.
 You can then compare the needs of the desert plant to that of a rain forest plant.